Best Judgment Writing Tips for Judicial Services Exam

 It means that a judge delivers his judgment on the merits of the decree of a case.

-A judgment in a case should be such which conclusively describes the rights and liabilities of the parties on the basis of the decree.
+A judgment in a case should be such that conclusively describes the rights and liabilities of the parties on the basis of the decree.

 Best Judgment Writing Tips For Judicial Services Exam